 |Queensland||WHS requirements for mining are regulated through the:

 Note: This legislation is under review.
-Information about the review is available at the Department of Natural Resources and Mines website.
+Information about the review is available at the Department of Natural Resources, Mines and Energy website.

 |Western Australia||WHS requirements for mining are regulated through the:|